AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-close-proof-viewer.md

 ---
-title: "Proofs: Cannot close proof viewer"
+title: 'Proofs: Cannot close proof viewer'
-description: "When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close.
-A workaround is available."
+description: When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close.
+A workaround is available.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: b35d21a3-6d8b-48af-87fc-e0f63cf0194c
 ---
 # Proofs: Cannot close proof viewer

 When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close.